Niha-007/-Best-practices-and-framework-standards/README.md

 If you cannot run the java installation cmd line, then just download sdk version from website and paste in the same environment as your project directory.

 ## Allure report environment data
-- We have included some information in logger.ts that documents the variables that would be shown in your allure report under **Environment** section when you run the command
+- We have included some information in logger.ts that documents the variables which would be shown in your allure report under **Environment** section when you run the command
 ** npm run allure-serve**

 They include